 - Includes 120 languages – fewer than other platforms

 Colossyan is another video-creation platform that offers one of the best text to speech APIs in 2022 in this sector.
 It calls its AI voices “actors”, and you pick from the library before selecting your language and speaking style.
-They’re designed to be professional quality, so smaller businesses can create commercial content.
-Importantly, the price structure is much lower than similar products, although it includes fewer speaking minutes.
+They’re designed to be professional quality so that smaller businesses can create commercial content.
+Notably, the price structure is much lower than similar products, although it includes fewer speaking minutes.

 - Includes a free level